Occupational Exposure

 Are Construction Workers Still at Risk Today?

 Yes.
-While new asbestos use has largely ceased, construction workers continue to face exposure during work on older buildings.
+While new use of the substance has largely ceased, construction workers continue to face exposure during work on older buildings.

 Current Exposure Sources

-• Renovation work: Disturbing existing asbestos during remodeling
+• Renovation work: Disturbing existing ACMs during remodeling

 • Demolition: Tearing down pre-1980 buildings